Paolo Violi: Underboss

-On 10 July 1973, the Popeyes Motorcycle Club, killed Mario Ciambrone and Salvatore Sergi of the Cotroni family for selling them low quality heroin at a premium price.
+On 10 July 1973, the Popeyes motorcycle gang killed Mario Ciambrone and Salvatore Sergi of the Cotroni family for selling them low quality heroin at a premium price.
 On 31 July 1973, Violi met with Frank Cotroni who called the Popeyes "crazy, crazy, crazy...They've killed something like ten guys already!"
 It was agreed that Frank should handle the bikers while Violi would handle Angelo Faquino, the intermediary drug dealer.
 On 2 September 1973, Faquino was killed while walking down the street.

 Much to Violi's disgust, Frank spent too much time planning out an attack on the bikers as he was very concerned about the possibility of innocent by-standers being killed and never actually carried out the assignment.
 In a conversation recorded by a police wiretap, Violi was heard saying, "He [Frank] should have gone into the club, clients or no clients, lined everybody up against the wall and rat-a-tat-tat."
 On 14 September 1973, a Cotroni family piciotto, Toni Di Genova, was killed by the Popeyes, which led to calls within the family to "take care of the Frenchmen once and for all."
 At a meeting at the Windsor Hotel attended by Violi, Vic Cotorni and Joe DiMaulo, it was decided to end the war with the Popeyes, which was felt to be adverse for business.
-Even though it was Violi who decided to end the war, he continued to lash out at Frank Cotroni, whom he felt should had massacred the Popeyes.
+Even though it was Violi who decided to end the war, he continued to lash out at Frank Cotroni, who he felt should have massacred the Popeyes.

-When Menard would see his family on occasional weekends, he had to go early in the morning to avoid Violi's guards who were always on the look-out for anything suspicious.
-In the winter, Menard would place snow on the hood and roof of his car when he returned to make it appear that his car had never left as he noted that Violi's guards would always check in the morning if the snow was atop of the tenants' automobiles and would want to know where the tenant was that night if there was no snow atop the car.
-Violi once inspected Menard's car for the police identification number that all cars belonging to the Service de police de la Ville de Montréal are required to have, but in this case, the number had been filed away.
-As part of the Wilson identity, Menard was billed as an electrician, which led Violi to ask him to fix a broken lightbulb.
-When "Robert Wilson" was revealed to be the undercover policeman Robert Menard, Violi expressed his respect for his skill as a policeman, telling his crew, "He's a stand-up guy.
-He's a better fucking soldier than the rest of you."